 Building fences is tough.
 Between handling heavy posts and awkward panels, just shuffling the materials around your yard can be exhausting.
 And when it comes to digging the post holes, the amount of hard work involved often surprises first-time fence builders.

-- BEST BANG FOR THE BUCK: XtremepowerUS 1200W 1.6HP Electric Post Hole Digger
+- BEST OVERALL: XtremepowerUS 1200W 1.6HP Electric Post Hole Digger

 - BEST GAS: ECO LLC 52cc 2.4HP Gas Powered Post Hole Digger

-- BEST ELECTRIC: XtremepowerUS 1500W Industrial Electric Post Hole
+- BEST ELECTRIC: XtremepowerUS 1500W Electric Post Hole Digger

 Types of Post Hole Diggers